Components of the Training Program

 Clinical Team Meeting

-Interns are part of a multidisciplinary (psychiatrists, psychologists, licensed clinical social workers, marriage and family therapists, and care managers) team that meets weekly for case conference, support, education, and administration.
+Interns are part of a multidisciplinary (psychiatrists, psychologists, licensed clinical social workers, marriage and family therapists, licensed professional clinical counselors, and care managers) team that meets weekly for case conference, support, education, and administration.

 Intern Group Meeting